yantarou/website/source/networking/midonet-integration_mem-5-rhel-7-liberty-osp-director.html.md

 7. Verify ZooKeeper Operation

-   A basic check can be done by executing the `ruok` (Are you ok?) command on the node.
+   A basic check can be done by executing the `ruok` (Are you ok?) command on each node.
 This will reply with `imok` (I am ok.) if the server is running in a non-error state:

    ```